 I agree that the iPhone is NOT categorically revolutionary.
 But it does represent a number of firsts.
 The UI with multi-touch is obscenely cool, no question.
 And the graphical feedback on the phone I saw demonstrated by Jobs makes Nokia’s gear look antiquated.
 These may not be revolutionary, but I’ll take positive steps.
 The worst part of a cell phone has always, always, always been the UI.
 So I welcome these evolutions.

-We like open things here at O’Reilly, and I doubt they’ll be any reason to be using the words “open” and “iPhone” in the same sentence any time soon.
+We like open things here at O’Reilly, and a big part of ETel is about open platforms and open standards and how they can help transform our traditional telecom landscape, and the iPhone is not likely going to be an interesting factor for us there either.
 But I’m with Ted in welcoming significant interface improvements, and I couldn’t agree more that the worst part of cell phones is their UI.
 I’ve never owned a cell phone that had an interface I didn’t hate (I’m right there with you, Nat), and I’m ready for a device that improves upon that.
 Om Malik agrees that it is the interface improvements here that are important, and has some interesting thoughts on Apple’s use of fluid interfaces in general.